 Stock management around a product launch is complex at Humac.
-Items are shipped directly from Apple to the Humac stores and not, as usual, through their warehouse.
-Serial number tracking must be enabled for security reasons and without involving the warehouse, that can be difficult.
+Items are shipped directly from Apple to the Humac stores and not, as is usual, through their warehouse.
+Serial number tracking must be enabled for security reasons, and without involving the warehouse that can be difficult.
 LS Nav has simplified stock management considerably.
-Now staff members can quick-scan the products when they arrive in-store; as items are scanned, the system automatically creates purchase orders (for example using the IMEI or serial number), creating a fast track and simplifying receiving and sales.
+Now staff members can quick-scan the products when they arrive in-store.
+As items are scanned, the system automatically creates purchase orders (for example using the IMEI or serial number), creating a fast track and simplifying receiving and sales.

 We had expectations on how much the system might have improved our sales, but when we saw the metrics, we were taken aback – LS Recommend has grown our margins and basket size much more than we expected.